Maine Coons are known for having long tails in comparison to other cat breeds, but why do Maine Coons have long tails in the first place?

 Both Maine Coons and Norwegian Forest Cats have long, bushy tails.
 However, the Maine Coon’s tail is longer on average, and also has a thicker base.

-If you’ve ever looked at your cat’s long, elegant tail, you might be wondering, why do Maine Coons have long tails?
+If you have ever looked at your cat’s long, elegant tail, you might be wondering, why do Maine Coons have long tails?

 Learning to read your cat’s body language is a great way to strengthen your bond with your cat.